Azure/data-landing-zone/docs/DataManagementAnalytics-GitHubActionsDeployment.md

 }
 ```

-## Adding Secrets to GitHub respository
+## Adding Secrets to GitHub repository

-If you want to use GitHub Actions for deploying the resources, add the JSON output as a [repository secret](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the name `AZURE_CREDENTIALS` in your GitHub repository:
+If you want to use GitHub Actions for deploying the resources, add the JSON output as a [repository secret](https://learn.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the name `AZURE_CREDENTIALS` in your GitHub repository:

 ![GitHub Secrets](/docs/images/AzureCredentialsGH.png)